Julien-Berthet/typix/typix/README.md

 ```

 Finally a dynamic type can wrap another dynamic type to create a **Compound Dynamic Type**.
 In the following example we use strong typing with `Strict` on the type conversion with `Convert`.
-`Convert` won't raise any error by itself, so `Strict` will implement that.
+`Convert` will not raise any error by itself, so `Strict` will implement that.

 ```py
 from typix import processor, Strict, Convert